carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.Actor.id"></a>**<font color="#f8805a">id</font>** (_int_)
 Unique id identifying this actor.
-Note ids are only unique during a given episode.
+Note ids are unique during a given episode.
 - <a name="carla.Actor.type_id"></a>**<font color="#f8805a">type_id</font>** (_str_)
 Id of the blueprint that created this actor, e.g. "vehicle.ford.mustang".
 - <a name="carla.Actor.parent"></a>**<font color="#f8805a">parent</font>** (_[carla.Actor](#carla.Actor)_)